 The I-95 corridor around the D.C. metro is one of the country’s most congested areas to drive in.
 We’re working to help fix that with Fred Ex.
 Whether you’re a solo driver, carpooler or bus rider, get ready to buckle up for a faster trip along the 95 Express Lanes with Fred Ex.
-The extended Lanes will open to drivers in 2022.
-Until then, stay in the loop on what to expect and project updates.
+Stay in the loop on what to expect and project updates.

-The 95 Express Lanes Fredericksburg Extension will open in 2022.
+The 95 Express Lanes Fredericksburg Extension will open in late 2023.

 For more information about the project, jump onto the Virginia Department of Transportation’s website for more information about the Fredericksburg Extension project.

 We’re about to become a part of the local communities along the Fred Ex project corridor as we kick off construction.
 The Fred Ex Community Grant Program is our way of being a good neighbor by giving back to them.
 Grants of $500 to $3,000 will be awarded throughout construction to help support the local environment and neighborhoods.